 Combining households to reduce living expenses is becoming more common.
 Living with people that you genuinely like can enrich your life and lead to very happy experiences.
 Choosing from an assortment of people with whom you feel comfortable and, most of all, understood dramatically increases your odds for happy living.

-Home sharing is a growing trend and an opportunity for a happy chapter in your life or one far less than that.
+Home sharing is a growing trend and an opportunity for a happy chapter in your life.
 Choosing wisely is the first important decision.
 Attending housing mixers and consulting with experts increases the odds in your favor.